bkcapretta/bkcapretta.github.io/README.txt

 --------------------------------------------------------------------------------

-The rest of the README includes helpful links and HTML bits for myself:
+The rest of the README includes helpful links and HTML tid-bits for myself:

 I am learning HTML and remote Github commands as I make my website, so this README is a place to make note of anything new.